- Have you always written?

 Do you have a work ethic / work regular hours?

 Not really!
 I do have a small office where I write and I am in there every day that I am at home mostly doing something connected with publishing (like this web site or social media) if I am not writing.
 Once I begin a project, whether it is a poem, a short story or a longer piece, that is it, I struggle to tear myself away.
 The story line or theme always sucks me in, excites me, and I write whenever I can.
-Several hours a day and, if I am rally focussing on a story line, I shall be at my desk in the morning, the afternoon and quite possibly in the evening too!
+Several hours a day and, if I am really focussing on a story line, I shall be at my desk in the morning, the afternoon and quite possibly in the evening too!

 Part of the reason for that devotion to writing has to do with the way I write.
 Mostly I do not plan out poems or stories – or even longer works.
 I have an idea and I sit down and see where that idea takes me!
 I wrote an essay once – which is quoted in the blog – about the process.
 Also, I work at my computer – I still use a desktop computer with a proper mouse and keyboard – and correct or change the text on the fly – moving a sentence or a line in a poem back in the text or changing a word or an emphasis – before resuming.
 Obviously, poems usually come slower because the structure and the look on the page is so important, and there will be more revisions.